Table of Contents

-The answer to this question is unfortunately not a simple as a straight yes or no. Lavender, the plant, does contain a small amount of a compound called linalool, which is toxic to both dogs and cats.
-The linalool is found in such small concentrations, however, that this is rarely an issue.
+The answer to this question is unfortunately not a simple as a straightforward yes or no. Lavender contains a small amount of a compound called linalool, which is toxic to both dogs and cats.
+Linalool is found in such small concentrations, however, that toxicity is rarely an issue.
 Problems arise only if a dog ingests a very large quantity of lavender.

 Symptoms of lavender poisoning may include vomiting, inability to defecate, a swollen and tender abdomen, reduced appetite, and fever.
-If you suspect your dog has been poisoned by lavender, you should consult your veterinarian immediately to begin treatment.
-Treatment varies, but can include the administration of IV fluid to efficiently flush out their system, supplemental oxygen, and antihistamines.
+If you suspect your dog has been poisoned by lavender, consult your veterinarian (or an emergency veterinary hospital if after-hours) immediately.
+Treatment varies, but may include the administration of intravenous (IV) fluids, supplemental oxygen, and antihistamines.

 Therapeutic Uses of Lavender Essential Oil for Dogs